 According to Freimer and Gordon (1965) and Stiglitz and Weiss (1981), the Credit Rationing Theory examines the financing challenges encountered by small businesses due to information asymmetries.
 These disparities result in agency issues for lenders, creating difficulties in distinguishing creditworthy borrowers from those who are not.
 Credit rationing happens when a borrower asks for a specific loan amount but is only granted a smaller sum, as noted by Clemenz (2012).
 Insufficient records, the absence of credit history, poor cash flow, and the need for collateral can all contribute to credit rationing.
 Research by Chirchir and Maina (2017) indicates that well-established and larger firms with good credit histories are less likely to have loan applications denied, while risky ventures are more susceptible to credit rationing.
+Firms providing high-value collateral are also less likely to be subjected to credit rationing.
 Credit rationing can occur as a single or multiple events.
 Single credit rationing pertains to a lone incident where a borrower's loan application is denied, while multiple credit rationing denotes repeated loan denials over time.
 The Credit Rationing Theory suggests that financiers develop long-term relationships with borrowers, leading to an enhanced understanding of the borrower's financial situation and a reduction in information asymmetries.
 Therefore, credit rationing is less likely to occur as the financier-borrower relationship strengthens.